sketchplugins/plugin-directory/README.md

 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
-- [killswitch](https://github.com/madebysnacks/killswitch), by Snacks Studio: A simple Sketch plugin for disabling Symbold overrides.
+- [killswitch](https://github.com/madebysnacks/killswitch), by Snacks Studio: A simple Sketch plugin for disabling Symbol overrides.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [labelizer](https://github.com/nOograss/labelizer), by Maxime Peeters: Extract, replace and download labels from Sketch file.
 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.